Because we really need to laugh right now: the best comedy moments of 2018

 - This excerpt about Sloane Crosley’s porn star uncle from her latest essay collection, Look Alive Out There, was a funny highlight from one of the funniest books of the year.

-- The only thing better than this plea from comedians Patti Harrison and Mitra Jouhari to get parts in the upcoming Cats movie musical would be if it actually succeeded.
+- The only thing better than this plea from comedians Patti Harrison and Mitra Jouhari to land parts in the upcoming Cats movie musical would be if it actually succeeded.

 - Clickhole, The Onion’s clickbait-mocking sister site, is a reliable source of mirth, and this year’s piece, “Heartbreaking: The Worst Person You Know Just Made a Great Point” stands among the site’s best.

-- The Washington Post’s Alexandra Petri is one of our best living young satirists, and her coverage of this fall’s Kavanaugh hearings veered from poignant to hilarious to heartbreaking, sometimes in one exhilarating sentence.
+- The Washington Post’s Alexandra Petri is one of our best living satirists, and her coverage of this fall’s Kavanaugh hearings veered from poignant to hilarious to heartbreaking, sometimes in one exhilarating sentence.

 Tweets and Twitter threads